On graded presentations of Hecke algebras and their generalizations: Type W

-The case $\ck>0$ follows similarly. \end{proof} Thus, the wAHA is a ``larger'' algebra than the affine Hecke algebra.
-The category of representations of affine Hecke algebras are a quotient category of its representations, though in some cases, this quotient will be an equivalence.
+The case $\ck>0$ follows similarly. \end{proof} Thus, the WAHA for any set containing $\wellsep$ is a ``larger'' algebra than the affine Hecke algebra.
+The category of representations of affine Hecke algebras are a quotient category of its representations via the functor $M\mapsto e_{\wellsep}M$, though in some cases, this quotient will be an equivalence.

 For any composition $\Bk=(k_1,\dots, k_n)$ of $m$, we have an associated quasi-idempotent $\epsilon_{\Bk}=\sum_{w\in S_{\Bk}}T_w$ symmetrizing for the associated Young subgroup.
 If $\Bk=(1,\dots, 1)$, then $\epsilon_{\Bk}=1$.